Design-Dude/ddBasecolor/README.md

 # Basecolor
-Small and simple javascript library for manipulating color objects.
+Small and simple javascript library for manipulating colour objects.
 With methods for (rainbow) gradients, cmyk and text contrast.
 Optimized for the human eye.

 ## The story
-No doubt, there are many great color libraries.
+No doubt, there are many great colour libraries.
 Unfortunately not any of them met my needs.
 I had to fill a chart with a rainbow coloured pattern but many colours looked alike doing so pure mathematically.
 I wanted individually distinguishable colours.
 That's what ddBasecolor tries to provide.
 If the human eye is more important than the math behind you should give ddBasecolor a try.
 Also, where smart methods are involved it's optional.

 ## Concept
 Compared to other libraries the concept is a little different also.
-Once a ```ddBasecolor``` is created its base color will never change again.
+Once a ```ddBasecolor``` is created its base colour will never change again.
 Instead, each operation will return a copy with updated values.
 Multiple operations can be stacked together though, as you can see in the section _Advanced techniques_.
-The big advantage is that all operations are predictable because they are always calculated from the same base color.
+The big advantage is that all operations are predictable because they are always calculated from the same base colour.

 ## Basic usage
 The basic use consists of 3 simple steps:
 1. Create a ```ddBasecolor``` using the constructor.
 See _Consturctor_ and _setter methods_ below.
-As mentioned above, it's important to notice that the base color you create will never change because the color updates and loops from the next step depend on this base color.
-If you need to change the basecolor, use ```clone()``` or create a new ```ddBasecolor```.
+As mentioned above, it's important to notice that the base colour you create will never change because the colour updates and loops from the next step depend on this base colour.
+If you need to change the base colour, use ```clone()``` or create a new ```ddBasecolor```.
 ```
 var my_color = new ddBasecolor('red');
 ```
-2. Next, update your color variable using various _setter-_ and _smart methods_.
-Create series of colors with simple for-loops.
+2. Next, update your colour variable using various _setter-_ and _smart methods_.
+Create series of colours with simple for-loops.
 See the _examples_ below and _Advanced techniques_ at the bottom.
-Many operations need the base color for their calculations which is why the basecolor never changes (just to say it again).
-Both the initial and the returned color object will share the unaltered basecolor which makes it possible to stack operations.
+Many operations need the base colour for their calculations which is why the base colour never changes (just to say it again).
+Both the initial and the returned colour object will share the unaltered base colour which makes it possible to stack operations.
 ```
 var my_new_color = my_color.lighten(0.5);
 ```
-3. Finally use _getter methods_ and obtain the color data in a format for further use in your css, script or html.
+3. Finally use _getter methods_ and obtain the colour data in a format for further use in your css, script or html.
 ```
 my_new_color = my_new_color.hex();
 ```
 ## Series
-To make a series of colors you will needa loop.
+To make a series of colours you will needa loop.
 ```
 var my_color = new ddBasecolor('red'); // step 1: create a colour
 for(i=0 ; i<=1 ; i+=0.1) { // 10 steps, 11 colours